 Many foods, such as oranges, yogurt and tea have been connected to boosting your immune system.
 A slightly lesser known nutrient found in fruits and vegetables such as carrots, tomatoes, radishes, wheat and pears is larch arabinogalactan.
 Larch arabinogalactan is a plant-based carbohydrate shown to have immune-enhancing properties when consumed in the diet.
 Unfortunately these foods contain very small amounts larch arabinogalactan.
 Alternatively, supplements provide a convenient way to get an adequate amount of larch arabinogalactan.

-- Q How does the nutrient quercetin help my immune system?
+- Q What dietary practices impair the immune system?

-- Q How does yogurt help the immune system?
+- Q What nutrients boost the immune system?